norabradford/NU-UCI-Metacog/README.md

 # NU-UCI-Metacog

-Use https://htmlpreview.github.io/?https://github.com/norabradford/NU-UCI-Metacog/blob/main/wordExperiment.html to preview the word experiment
+Use [this link](https://raw.githack.com/norabradford/NU-UCI-Metacog/main/wordExperiment.html) to preview the word experiment